‘Sir! This is so long! Why do I have to do this stupid subject when I know I want to be an engineer / doctor / accountant / lawyer?’

 At the beginning of their careers teachers respond with a reply along the lines of: ‘Because learning is an amazing gift’.
 A few years later they often switch to, ‘Because I’m paid to teach you.
 So belt it.’

 In fact there is another reply which might be more effective: students need to get a broad set of good GCSE results because university admissions tutors take performance at GCSEs very seriously.

-Why do admissions tutors set great store by exams which students take two and a half years before they apply to university?
+Why do admissions tutors set great store by exams which students take two-and-a-half years before they apply to university?

 Firstly, GCSEs show admissions tutors that students have wide academic expertise.
-They want to know, for example, that someone taking only sciences at A-level can also string a sentence together.
+They want to know, for example, that someone taking only sciences at A level can also string a sentence together.

 Why else do admissions tutors care about GCSE results?
-A solid performance is evidence that students are organized enough to handle a varied workload, and that they have worked hard over time, and haven’t just ‘switched on to learning’ after reaching the Sixth Form.
+A solid performance is evidence that students are organised enough to handle a varied workload, and that they have worked hard over time, and haven’t just ‘switched on to learning’ after reaching the Sixth Form.
 In this way good GCSE grades persuade admissions tutors that a student will be easy to teach at university.

-A new and very compelling reason for GCSEs’ importance to admissions tutors is that soon they will no longer have the use of students’ AS-level grades to gauge abilities.
+A new and very compelling reason for GCSEs’ importance to admissions tutors is that soon they will no longer have the use of students’ AS level grades to gauge abilities.
 In most students’ cases, GCSEs will provide the only hard data when comparing students – all the other metrics – Personal Statements, Teacher References, grade predictions, and where relevant interviews – are soft data.
 It seems hard-wired into the human condition that hard data is more compelling than soft data.